Ever feel like your skin’s betraying you?

 Acne can wreak havoc on your emotions and self-esteem and leave permanent scars or discoloured patches of skin.

 What Causes Acne?

-As your skin rejuvenates (a natural process), it sheds dead skin cells.
-Some of these exit through pores, but they can get stuck.
+Your skin naturally sheds dead skin cells all the time.
+Some of these exit through pores, but sometimes they get stuck.
 Your pores are connected to your sebaceous glands, which produce oil in your skin.
-The dead skin cells mix with the oil and clog your pores.
+These cells mix with the oil and clog your pores.

 There’s no stop button for your sebaceous glands, so your skin continues to pump oil and shed dead skin cells, pushing the skin up.
-Infection occurs when P acne bacteria gets involved.
-The result is a lumpy red surface where your skin used to be smooth and evenly toned.
+Infection occurs when P. acnes bacteria gets involved.
+The result is a lumpy red surface.

 While we know this process is what causes acne, it’s harder to pinpoint why it happens to some people over others.
-We’ve all got that friend who can do anything they want—go to bed late, never wash their face, sunbake—but they still have clear skin.
-(You’re right; it’s not fair.)
+We’ve all got that friend who can do anything they want—go to bed late, never wash their face, use whatever product they have handy—and still have clear skin.
+(Totally not fair!)

 - Medical conditions like polycystic ovarian syndrome (PCOS),

 - Diet, and

 - Friction on your skin from tight collars, holding a mobile, or wearing a backpack.

 There are 2 different types of acne: non-inflammatory and inflammatory acne.